 We have been working on improving message severities on elmah.io for the last couple of months.
-ELMAH natively doesn’t contain the concept of a severity or level known from other logging frameworks like log4net and Serilog.
-The elmah.io client now have fully support for 6 levels of severities: Verbose, Debug, Information, Warning, Error and Fatal.
+ELMAH natively doesn’t contain the concept of severity or level known from other logging frameworks like log4net and Serilog.
+The elmah.io client now has full support for 6 levels of severities: Verbose, Debug, Information, Warning, Error, and Fatal.
 When logging errors through elmah.io’s ErrorLog implementation for ELMAH, we assign a severity to the error, based on the status code.
 If you are logging to elmah.io manually (see below), you have the option of assigning a severity to each message.

 var logger = Logger.Create(new Guid("LOG_ID")); logger.Error(new ApplicationException(), "Message attached the error"); logger.Information("Some kind of information message");

 Michiel van Oudheusden wrote an integration to elmah.io from the popular logging framework Serilog last year.
 Because elmah.io only supported errors in the past, the match was not perfect.
 After releasing the v2 API, we’ve had the possibility to redo everything inside the elmah.io sink for Serilog, making the two tools new best friends.
 With the new sink, you can log messages of all Serilog levels to elmah.io, using recognizable code like this:

 Log.Logger = new LoggerConfiguration() .MinimumLevel.Verbose() .WriteTo.ElmahIO(new Guid("LOG_ID")) .CreateLogger(); Log.Information("This in an info message"); Log.Verbose("This in a verbose message"); Log.Fatal(new SystemException(), "This is a fatal message");

 LOG_ID with your log ID)